ampcod/My-AI/README.md

 ## Overview
-The Voice Assistant Information Bot is an AI project created using Python whose main focus is to providing information related to the agricultural segment.
+The Voice Assistant Information Bot is an AI project created using Python whose main focus is to provide information related to the agricultural segment more easily accessible.

 ## Features
 - Utilizes speech recognition for user input.